YSU-CSIS-SE/csci-5802-tooldemo-randoop/index.md

 especially good at generating tests files for java libraries.
 The program is easy to install as well, so it is very easy for a user to download the program and try it out for themselves.

+The main issue with Randoop is sifting through all of the generated tests to find the tests that describe the behavior that the user finds useful.
+To really make Randoop useful, you would need another program (or very dedicated employee) to search through the test files and compile the most useful results.